 New developers often miss changing the website to ‘maintenance mode’ while building the website, making changes, and adding new features.
 Missing to change the mode will make an unfinished website vulnerable to public access.
 It can be easily crawled and indexed by search engines even before the website is ready.
 It also allows competitors to steal your ideas.

 Missing to Remove the Demo Content on WordPress Site / Change the Default Settings

 Here’s another step that most of the developers forget.
-Removing the default content is an important step in building a WordPress website.
+Removing the default content is an important step in building a WordPress business website.
 The default contents added while installing WordPress is easily read by search engines when they crawl.
 Contents that are not optimized for your own site, will be considered as low-quality pages due to duplicate content.

 Forgetting to Set up Automated Backups